UTAH DEPARTMENT OF WORKFORCE SERVICES

 The unemployment claim week begins on Sunday and ends on Saturday at midnight.
 The first question asked on your weekly certification is, “Did you work or attend paid training?”
 If you performed any type of work during the week of certification, you must answer “yes” to that question.

 You must report all your work and gross earnings (before taxes or deductions) for the week in which you worked, even if you have not been paid.
-If you have questions about how to report your earnings, call the Claims Center.
+If you have questions about how to report your earnings, sign into your "My Unemployment" account at jobs.utah.gov and select our Live Chat feature or call the CARE Team.

 You must report: